La Gazelle (Congo–Ocean Express)

 Route Engineering Challenges

-• 502 km single-track Cape gauge through dense jungle with limited passing loops
+• 502 km single-track Cape gauge through dense equatorial jungle with only 6–8 passing loops, limiting scheduling flexibility

-• Mayombe mountain range grades requiring restrictive 40 km/h speed limits and banked curves
+• Mayombe mountain range grades requiring restrictive 40 km/h speed limits (25 km/h on steepest sections) — these are the most challenging on the network

-• Tropical climate track degradation — heavy rainfall 1,500–2,000 mm/year causing washouts and ballast erosion
+• Tropical climate track degradation — heavy rainfall of 1,500–2,000 mm/year causes washouts, ballast erosion, and landslides on the Mayombe section during the November–March wet season

-• Limited passing loops extending journey time and forcing strict single-direction scheduling
+• Very limited passing loops extending journey time and enforcing strict single-direction scheduling — no overtaking capability for passenger trains

 Line length